XiaoyuJiang17/ScalableLVMOGP/README.md

 In h_mnist_pixel_as_output folder,
 lvmogp_all_dims.ipynb are code to model all dims of mnist image, lvmogp_selected_dims.ipynb are code to only model selected dims.

+7/2/2024
+The saved model end with 2 is the current best model in spatio-temporal dataset.
+We keep that for future use.